theimowski/SuaveMusicStore/en/cart_view.md

 # Cart view

+> *"As a user I want to see that my cart is empty when my cart is empty so that I know that my cart is empty"*

+Excuse me for my ignorance, but I'm not a big fan of user stories :)

-"As a user I want to see that my cart is empty when my cart is empty so that I can make my cart not empty" With such a serious business requirement, we'd better distinguish case when user has anything in his cart from case when the cart is empty.
+Anyway with such a serious business requirement, we'd better distinguish case when user has anything in his cart from case when the cart is empty.
 To do that, add separate `emptyCart` in `View` module:

 ==> View.fs:`let emptyCart`